See this post for why I have developed an interest in this.

 In a sketch

-Something comes out the sun (I), gets to Earth (II), and gets to Auckland (III) at 5ish on an Autumn Friday afternoon.
+Something comes out the sun (I), gets to Earth (II), and gets to some glass in Auckland (III) at 5ish on an Autumn Friday afternoon.

 Oh, and my black body curve is probably wrong.